Milnor fibre boundary of a non-isolated surface singularity: The graph

-\labelpar{gamma1} It is constructed in two steps.
-First, consider the maximal subgraph $\gce$ of $\gc$ which is spanned by the vertices $v\in {\calv}^1(\gc)$ and has no edges of weight $2$.
-Then, corresponding to each cutting edge --- whose end-vertices $v_1$, respectively $v_2$, carry weights $(1;n,\nu)$ and $(m;n,\nu)$, $m>1$ ---, add an arrowhead decorated with the weight $(m;n,\nu)$, and connect it to $v_1$ by an edge.
-In particular, $\gce$ has two types of arrowheads: first, all the arrowheads of $\gc$ are arrowheads of $\gce$ (all with weight $(1;0,1)$), then all the cutting edges provide arrowheads, the first entry of the weight of such an arrowhead satisfies $m>1$.
+First, consider the maximal subgraph of $\gc$, which is spanned by the vertices $v\in {\calv}^1(\gc)$ and has no edges of weight $2$.
+Next, corresponding to each cutting edge --- whose end-vertices $v_1$ and \ix{cutting edge} $v_2$ carry weights $(1;n,\nu)$ and $(m;n,\nu)$, $m>1$ respectively --- add an arrowhead decorated with the weight $(m;n,\nu)$ connected to $v_1$ by an edge.
+We will keep the decoration 2 of these `inherited cutting edges', although their type can be recognized by the principle \ref{remarks}. \ix{graph!$\G_\C^1$|textbf}\ix{graph!of normalization of $V_f$}

+In particular, $\gce$ has two types of arrowheads: first, all the arrowheads of $\gc$ remain arrowheads of $\gce$, all of them with weight $(1;0,1)$; then, each cutting edge provides an arrowhead with weights of type $(m;n,\nu)$, with first entry $m>1$.